Sign-up for the latest Lookout news and threat research

 Hank Schless 05:49

-So it sounds like even though this whole social engineering thing has always been around it, it's able to attackers to kind of get more discreet in the way they do things.
-It's no longer I mean, like you said, trying to, you know, for lack of a better term, hack your way in or brute force your way.
+So it sounds like even though this whole social engineering thing has always been around, it's able for attackers to kind of get more discreet in the way they do things.
+It's no longer, I mean, like you said, trying to, you know, for lack of a better term, hack your way in or brute-force your way.
 And it's more about entering in almost like a very sneaky fashion, and trying to keep yourself unknown,

 Joseph Davis 06:06

-right, compare and contrast the two methods.
-So if I'm impersonating a user, the security operation center, if there is, indeed a security operations there at the organization, is probably not going to take a real deep look at what I'm doing, because they assume I'm an employee, maybe I'm kind of a mid level employee or to have access to what I have access to.
-And unless I'm about to leave the company and take proprietary or a trade secret data with me, they're usually not going to be looking at what I'm doing.
+Right, compare and contrast the two methods.
+So if I'm impersonating a user, the security operation center, if there is, indeed, a security operation there at the organization, is probably not going to take a real deep look at what I'm doing, because they assume I'm an employee.
+Maybe I'm kind of a mid-level employee to have access to what I have access to.
+And unless I'm about to leave the company and take proprietary or trade secret data with me, they're usually not going to be looking at what I'm doing.
 So as an attacker, if I can impersonate a regular employee, then I'm not really gonna get all that attention.
 But if I start, you know, chipping away at a database, doing SQL injection, or I start chipping away at Active Directory, there are tools in the environment that are going to pick up on what I'm doing.
 And you know, the security operations center the sock, they're gonna find out right away that there's somebody doing something they shouldn't be doing.
-Right.
+Right?
 So it's so much easier to log on than to hack in.
-Right,
+Right?

 Hank Schless 07:00

-right.
+Right.
 Absolutely.
-Even though I've never actually done the hacking in part, I do know how that's usually a password.
-So I think if I could do that someone who's a bit more advanced than me can probably do the same thing.
-So what about I mean, obviously, it looked at the topic of our conversation today is Pegasus and spyware, I'm curious to know sort of where you've seen that over the years, you know, how it's evolved a lot of what you just discussed with social engineering, it doesn't seem totally related to something like spyware.
-But there obviously, is a connection there.
+Even though I've never actually done the hacking part, I do know how that's usually a password.
+So I think if I could do that, someone who's a bit more advanced than me can probably do the same thing.
+So what about, I mean, obviously, I looked at the topic of our conversation today is Pegasus and spyware.
+I'm curious to know sort of where you've seen that, over the years, you know, how it's evolved a lot of what you just discussed with social engineering, it doesn't seem totally related to something like spyware.
+But obviously, there is a connection there.
 So maybe could you talk a little bit about how the two are connected with each other.
 And then also a little bit about how you've seen spyware evolve over the last couple of decades?